scott-griffiths/bitstring/trunk/doc/html/_sources/introduction.txt

 If you want an earlier version, or need other files in the full package, you can download and extract the contents of the .zip provided on the project's website.

 First download the latest release for either Python 2.4 / 2.5 or Python 2.6 / 3.0 / 3.1 (see the Downloads tab on the project’s homepage).
 Note that this manual covers only the Python 2.6 and later version.
-An earlier version is available for Python 2.4 / 2.5, which is available on the project's homepage.
+An earlier version is available for Python 2.4 / 2.5, which can be found on the project's homepage.

 If you then extract the contents of the zip file you should find: